Updated: July 14, 2025

 |---|---|---|

-| Who does the shop serve first? | You — the vehicle owner | Shared: you and the insurer |
+| Primary client served | You — the vehicle owner | Shared: you and the insurer |

 | OEM procedures | Starting point for every estimate | May be secondary to insurer guidelines |